camillobruni/pi/03_terminal_basic_commands/04_pwd/README.md

 - Cd to the parent dir and check it there

-- Cd to 03 ls, a symbolic link, and check again
+- Cd to the folder '03_ls_symlink', a symbolic link, and check again

 - ls